This post has been updated for 2020

 Gone are the days when project managers used sticky notes and whiteboards to track projects from inception to completion.
-These days, a lot of teams plans and measure project execution in online Kanban tools that anyone can access from wherever they work.
+These days, a lot of teams plan and measure project execution in online Kanban tools that anyone can access from wherever they work.

 The original Kanban process emerged from the movement of physical cards down the Toyota production line.
 As a car moved through production, its representative card would move from worker to worker, signaling the beginning of each new task.
 This helped managers visualize production bottlenecks and optimize the workflow by re-assigning labor to keep the cars moving down the line smoothly.